-Hamilton C. Sempill
+Hamilton C. Sempill - Settler

-William C. WentworthBelltrees was acquired by William Charles Wentworth however Wentworth did not reside at Belltrees and in the late forties the estate was leased by James White Junior in 1848.
+William C. WentworthBelltrees was acquired by William Charles Wentworth however Wentworth did not reside at Belltrees and the estate was leased by James White Junior in 1848.

 White FamilyIn 1853 Belltrees was purchased by the White family.